 - I Extension of permitted area Not all the Reserves are currently permitted.
 Underground operations in West Virginia and Pennsylvania have traditionally been able to extend the permitted shadow areas as needed.
-No change is anticipated in the issuance of these permit modifications.
-It is expected that the shadow area of the permit will be expanded as needed. - / Subsidence Tunnel Ridge must obtain subsidence rights or mitigation from surface owners in advance of longwall mining. - / Skilled labor This site is located near a populated area, which has a history of coal mining.
+No change is anticipated in the issuance of these permit modifications in a timely fashion to facilitate future mining.
+It is expected that the shadow area of the permit will be expanded as needed. - / Subsidence Tunnel Ridge must obtain subsidence rights or mitigation from surface owners in advance of longwall mining.

+- I Skilled labor - This site is located near a populated area, which has a history of coal mining.
 Although there is competition from other underground operators for skilled labor, TRM has been successful in attracting and retaining skilled staff and has programs for training less experienced miners.
 Should TRM not be able to maintain as skilled a labor pool as anticipated, productivity could be impacted.
-However, economic evaluation indicates TRM remains economic with modest downturns in productivity.

-- I Environmental Matters - Several of the sev - " Regulatory changes related to the Waters of the US (WOTUS).
-The interpretation of the regulation and enforcement of the Clean Water Act with respect to the jurisdictional waters of the US has been modified multiple times through regulatory actions and court decisions.
+However, economic evaluation indicates TRM remains economic with modest downturns in productivity. - Environmental Matters - Greenhouse gas emission Federal or State regulations/legislation may impact the domestic electric utility market, which is a major customer for TRM coal.
+While many proposed changes have been suggested, the horizon for these changes severely impacting the market is anticipated to be beyond the current planning horizon supporting the reserve estimate. - Regulatory changes related to the Waters of the US (WOTUS).
+The interpretation of the regulation and enforcement of the " Clean Water Act with respect to the jurisdictional waters of the US has been modified multiple times through regulatory actions and court decisions.
 It is likely that further reinterpretation will occur.
 This could affect future modifications such as new or expanded stockpile areas, transportation areas, and refuse disposal areas.
-The coal industry has become experienced in adapting to these regulatory changes. - " Miscellaneous regulatory changes.
-The coal industry has been subjected to many changes in regulation and enforcement in the recent past.
-In addition to new regulations related to greenhouse gas emissions and WOTUS, it is expected that further change will occur. - / Regional supply and demand Although the US electric utility market has moved to natural gas and renewable forms of energy to provide a higher percentage of electricity production, it is the QP's opinion, coal will continue to serve as a baseload fuel source in the US and other global energy markets.
+The coal industry has become experienced in adapting to these regulatory changes. - Miscellaneous regulatory changes.
+The coal industry has been subjected to many changes in regulation and enforcement in " the recent past.
+In addition to new regulations related to greenhouse gas emissions and WOTUS, it is expected that further change will occur. - Regional supply and demand Although the US electric utility market has moved to natural gas and renewable forms of energy to 1 provide a higher percentage of electricity production, it is the QP's opinion, coal will continue to serve as a baseload fuel source in the US and other global energy markets.